octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### Running a migration

-Everything is now ready for the deployment: the network and the migration account are set, the initial storage and the deployment step are defined.
+Everything is now ready for deployment: the network and the migration account are set, the initial storage and the deployment step are defined.
 From the project directory, run:
 ```
 $ truffle migrate --network <network_name>
 ```

-This command launches two steps:
+This command is broken down into two steps:
 1. Verifying that the smart contracts are compiled.
 If they are not, it will launch a compilation
-2. Deploying the smart contracts according the migration under the *migration* folder.
+2. Deploying the smart contracts, following the migration scripts under the *migration* folder.
 Before the deployment, *Truffle* checks if the initial storage is compliant with its Michelson definition.
-If not, it will raise an exception
+If not, it will raise an exception.

 Each migration generally takes up to 30 seconds.
-At the end, several pieces of information are displayed.
+In the end, several pieces of information are displayed.
 ```
 1_deploy_raffle.js
 ==================